apache/mxnet/docs/tutorials/gluon/fit_api_tutorial.md

 Here we will showcase an example to create a custom event handler by inheriting from `EventHandler` class.
 Our custom event handler is a simple one, that just records the loss values at the end of every epoch in our training phase.

+Note : The `EventHandler` holds a reference to the `Estimator` object.
+The Estimator object reference is updated when the Fit API is called.

 ```python
 class LossRecordHandler(EventHandler):